DANCING PANDAS

 Money

-Currency in Micronesia is the US dollar.
+Currency to visit Micronesia is the US dollar.
 The main grocery store in Pohnpei and some restaurants accept credit cards.
 However, most places do not.
 ATMs are very limited.
 Therefore, we recommend that you bring enough USD with you to last the trip.

 Connectivity